mtacker/snowflake-demo/02_github_actions_setup.md

 <img src="./.images/github_gh.png" alt="Alt Text" style="width:50%; height:auto;">

 Two things just happened:
-- Your github personal access token is now securely stored locally and you won't be asked for again
+- Your github personal access token is now securely stored locally.
-- Your secrets should now be stored in your github repository.
+- Your secrets should now be added to your github repository.
 From now on, running ```gh secret set -f - < .env``` will simply update your github secrets without requiring the PAT

 ## Lastly, configure your Snowflake accounts to be able to connect to Github